-This group is offered on Mondays from 2-3:15pm.
+This group is offered on Tuesdays from 1-2:15 pm.

 OCD Spectrum Disorders Cognitive-Behavioral Therapy Maintenance Group

 This ongoing, rolling-admission group is appropriate for patients who have already had successful individual Cognitive-Behavioral Therapy for Obsessive Compulsive Disorder, Trichotillomania, or Compulsive Skin Picking (meaning symptoms may still exist but are mild).
 Group members are encouraged to use their skills in order to maintain their progress as they transition out of individual therapy.
 They receive support from other members to achieve this goal and also aid each other in completing exposures during group sessions.

 This group is offered 1X/month on Fridays from 3-4:15 pm.